flancian/garden/dej.md

 		- introductory material at the front of the book
 		- then each person chooses a pattern to share
 	- decision
-		- let's do this first for a
+		- let's do this first for a pattern language
+		- but also keep on trying with notes